-Response: Restrictions to vehicle access and new landscape screening will reduce potential impacts.
+Response: Restrictions to vehicle access, reduction in off-site light spill, enclosed service areas and new landscape screening will reduce potential impacts.

 6. Noise levels shall be in compliance with BIMC 16.16.020 and 16.16.040.A; and